T3lm0/ProGan/README.md

 # ProGan Mammographies

 Progressive generation of mammography images using Generative Adversarial Networks (ProGAN).
-This project was developed as a Final Degree Project in GIIC at UNEX.
+This project was developed as a Final Degree Project in GIIIC at UNEX.

 ---